xakur/soppusite/_posts/2023-05-19-how-to-manifest-something-focus-on-the-little-steps.md

 ---
 layout: post
-title: Before Manifestation - Focus on the Little Steps
+title: How to Manifest Something - Focus on the Little Steps
 share-description: Instead of fantasizing about the big goal, think about and focus on the little steps that take us there.
 Find enjoyment in every small task.
 Incorporate daily affirmations.
 Reward yourself for every small achievement.
 Develop ways to support and encourage yourself.
 thumbnail-img: "https://images.pexels.com/photos/7708705/pexels-photo-7708705.jpeg"
 categories: life-tips